johnstonskj/johnstonskj.github.io/_posts/2020-04-10-Its-Traits-All-The-Way-Down-Rustioms.md

   * [`std::cmp::Ord`](https://doc.rust-lang.org/std/cmp/trait.Ord.html); Trait for types that form a total order.
 * Operations
   * [`std::ops::Add`](https://doc.rust-lang.org/std/ops/trait.Add.html); The addition operator `+`.
-  * [`std::ops::Drop`](https://doc.rust-lang.org/std/ops/trait.Drop.html); Used to run some code when a value goes out of scope.
-This is sometimes called a 'destructor'.
   * [`std::ops::Index`](https://doc.rust-lang.org/std/ops/trait.Index.html); Used for indexing operations (`container[index]`) in immutable contexts.
 * Conversions
   * [`std::convert::From`](https://doc.rust-lang.org/std/convert/trait.From.html); Used to do value-to-value conversions while consuming the input value.
 It is the reciprocal of `Into`.